Walk-up COVID-19 Testing

-Fort Myers, Fla — The Florida Department of Health in Lee County (DOH-Lee), in partnership with Lee County Government, will be providing free walk-up COVID-19 testing throughout Lee County during the month of October.
+Fort Myers — The Florida Department of Health in Lee County (DOH-Lee), in partnership with Lee County Government, will be providing free walk-up COVID-19 testing throughout Lee County during the month of November.
 Staff will have 300 tests available at each site for individuals 4-year-old or older.

 In addition to the free COVID-19 testing, DOH-Lee is offering free influenza (flu) and Hepatitis A (HepA) vaccines.
 Flu vaccine is available for anyone who is not sick aged 6 months or older.
 The HepA vaccine is offered to anyone 18 years and older.
 All unvaccinated residents are strongly encouraged to get their flu shot as soon as possible.
 Flu vaccination is the best way to prevent the flu and its potentially serious complications.

 Testing is scheduled to begin at 9 a.m. and will continue, weather permitting, until 12:30 p.m.
 Children under 4 will be referred for testing to DOH-Lee.
 There is no fee for the test or vaccines, and no appointment or doctor’s order is necessary.
+No identification is needed.
 Parking is limited at some sites.
 These are not drive-thru sites; attendees are asked to walk up to the testing area.

 The best time to receive a flu vaccine is before flu viruses begin spreading in the community.
 It takes about two weeks after vaccination for antibodies to develop in the body and provide protection against flu so plan to get vaccinated early in fall, before flu season begins.
 CDC recommends that people get a flu vaccine by the end of October.